apache/flink/docs/content.zh/docs/dev/table/sqlClient.md

   Syntax: [embedded] [OPTIONS]
   "embedded" mode options:
-         -d,--defaults <environment file>      Deprecated feature: the environment properties with which every new
-                                               session is initialized.
-Properties
-                                               might be overwritten by session
-                                               properties.
-         -e,--environment <environment file>   Deprecated feature: the environment properties to be imported into the
-                                               session.
-It might overwrite default
-                                               environment properties.
          -f,--file <script file>               Script file that should be executed.
                                                In this mode, the client will not open an interactive terminal.